Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week01/Doc/qrj741_week1.md

     CPU Took 132 microseconds (0.13ms)
     GPU Took 46 microseconds (0.05ms)

 The GPU is a factor of ~3 faster than the CPU.
 Even though the CPU is running sequentially, the faster clock speed and cache control makes it relatively fast at computing the result.
-The GPU however while faster is not faster by a factor of the number of cores.
-The clock speed of each core is of course much lower but the explanation to the relatively low speedup is probably that the GPU spends too much time on retrieving/writing to the global memory that is the math/memory ratio is too low.
+The GPU however while faster, does not have a speedup by a factor of the number of cores.
+The clock speed of each core is of course much lower than the CPU's cores but the explanation is probably that the GPU spends too much time on retrieving/writing to global memory.
+This means that the math/memory ratio is too low.